kean/articles/2021-11-22-api-client.markdown

 <span class="p">}</span>
 </code></pre></div></div>

 The main challenge with mTLS is getting the private key to the client.
-You can embed an obfuscated `.p12` file in the app and obfuscate it, making it hard to discover, but it's still not impenetrable.
+You can embed an obfuscated `.p12` file in the app, making it hard to discover, but it's still not impenetrable.

 ### SSL Pinning